Our products

 Small shrimp (quisquilla) 60/80 30 sec 1 min Uniform pink, curled tail

-Prawn 10/15 1.5 min 3 min Intense orange, C-shaped tail (not O)
+Prawns 10/15 1.5 min 3 min Deep orange, C-shaped tail (not O-shaped)

-Red shrimp 16/20 45 sec 1.5 min More intense red, tender texture
+Red shrimp 16/20 45 sec 1.5 min Deeper red, tender texture

 1. Make a head oil

 If you've peeled the shrimp, don't throw away the heads.
 Sauté them in the oil for 3 minutes before adding the garlic, crushing them with a spoon to extract the coral.
 Then strain the oil.
-You'll get an oil with an incredible seafood flavor.
+You'll get oil with an incredible seafood flavor.

 2. Cold garlic